Nervosys/Botnix/botnix/modules/services/editors/emacs.md

     beacon         # ; highlight my cursor when scrolling nameless       # ; hide current package name everywhere in elisp code ])
-  # notmuch is taken from a nixpkgs derivation which contains an Emacs mode.
+  # notmuch is taken from a botpkgs derivation which contains an Emacs mode.
   ++ [
     pkgs.notmuch   # From main packages set
   ])